timble/illusion/docs/index.md

 ### Level 2

-The second level adds default styling for forms and sets a fallback for the body element for older browsers.
+The second level adds default styling for certain elements.
+The following elements are available:

-Todo: explanantion
+#### Body fallback

+For browsers that do not support `CSS calc()` there's an option to set the body width to a certain width to make it look better on those older browsers.

+{% highlight css %}
+$illusion-body-fallback: true;
+$illusion-body-fallback-align: center;
+$illusion-body-fallback-width: 600px;
+{% endhighlight %}

+#### Forms

+Default form styling is available by setting `$illusion-form` to `true`.
+Border-width and focus color are two extended form options:

+{% highlight css %}
+$illusion-form: true;
+$illusion-form-border-width: 2px;
+$illusion-form-focus-color: #ffbf47;
+{% endhighlight %}

 ## Mixins